-This website provides access to data collected by New Zealand Government fisheries observers, recording the number of seabirds around fishing vessels.
-These are technical data, suitable for studies of seabird distribution.
+Counts of seabirds around fishing vessels, collected by New Zealand Government fisheries observers, suitable for studies of seabird distribution.

 Seabirds following a fishing trawler, Kaikoura, New Zealand.